Albert24GG/oop-assignments/tema0/README.md

 ### GameBoard

-The `GameBoard` class manages the layout and interaction of cards on the board.
+The `GameBoard` class manages the layout and state of cards on the board.
 It provides methods for placing and moving cards, interacting with them, and managing spaces.
 The board is the main arena where cards are played and abilities are activated.